regenerative pumps for chemical processing & heating & air conditioning industry

-In low-flow applications they use less horsepower when ‘curve run-out’ is considered
+In low flow applications low NPSH pumps use less horsepower when 'curve run-out' is considered

 Performance curves examined